dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ### Here is a breakdown of top 5 most required skills worldwide:

-> - **SQL dominates globally** appearing in nearly 200,000 postings, more than any other skill by a wide margin.
+> - **SQL is used the most** more by a huge margin than any other skill, in close to 200,000 postings globally.
-> - **Excel remains essential worldwide** at 73% of SQL's demand, confirming it is a universal workplace tool across industries and countries.
+> - **Excel itself remains on top of the list globally and is still a big part of it**, with 73% of all SQL jobs now being for Excel—showing Excel isn’t just for the office, but a workplace tool in every sector and country.
-> - **Python and Tableau are both highly valued** at 65% and 50% of SQL's demand, suggesting programming and visualization skills are equally important globally.
+> - **Python and Tableau are also well received**, with 65% and 50% of SQL's demand from the two respectively which demonstrates that programming and visualization abilities are universally important.
-> - **Power BI and Tableau are nearly tied globally**, indicating stronger Power BI adoption in international markets compared to the U.S.
+> - Both **Power BI and Tableau** are almost equally used on a global scale, indicating stronger Power BI adoption in international markets compared to the U.S.

 ## 🎯 Key Takeaways

-### 1️⃣ SQL is non-negotiable
+1. SQL and Python Are Non-Negotiable.
 SQL appears in nearly 200,000 postings globally, it is the single most in-demand skill and the foundation for any data analyst role regardless of industry or country.

-### 2️⃣ Excel remains a core workplace tool
+2. Excel remains a core workplace tool.
 At 73% of SQL's demand, Microsoft Office skills are still critical in finance, operations, and reporting workflows worldwide.

-### 3️⃣ Python and Tableau are both essential

-Companies expect analysts to analyze data programmatically and communicate insights visually, making both skills equally important to develop.
+3. Python and Tableau are both essential.
+Companies expect data analysts to analyze data programmatically and communicate insights through visuals, making both skills equally important to develop.

-### 4️⃣ Power BI is more competitive globally than in the U.S.

- Power BI is as nearly important as Tableau at the global level, students targeting multinational companies should consider learning both visualization tools.
+4. Power BI is more competitive globally than in the U.S. Power BI is as nearly important as Tableau at the global level, students targeting multinational companies, including domestic companies will benefit a lot from having skills in both visualization tools.

 ## 3. Entry Level, Associate and Junior Data Analyst Jobs in the United States: Annual Salary and Skills